ArtPoon/slides/markdown/mimm4750g-coalescent.md

 # The coalescent

 * To make things simple, assume everyone has one and only one ancestor (pathogens!).
-* The probability that two *randomly sampled* individuals have a common ancestor in the previous generation is $1/N$, where $N$ is the population size.
+* The probability that two *randomly sampled* individuals have a common ancestor in the previous generation is $1/N$
+  * $N$ is the population size.
 * Every individual is equally likely to be the ancestor.

 ---

 # Geometric distribution

-* The expected number of generations we go back is described by a geometric distribution:
+* The expected number of generations we go back is described by a [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution):
   $$P(t) = (1-p)^{t-1} p$$

 * $t-1$ "failures" until a success.